Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 Dr. Tao’s study suggests that skill-building to improve the quality of a marriage can have a significant impact on treating depression…or prevent it entirely!

-Marisa says that there should always be a holistic approach to diagnosis and treatment: a full and comprehensive medical exam, a look at exercise, diet, sleep, and also what is going on in the patient’s life.
+According to Mundey, there should always be an integrated approach to diagnosis and treatment: a full and comprehensive medical exam, a look at exercise, diet, sleep, and what is going on in the patient’s life.

 Why would treating depression be any different?